-We wish you happy reading and look forward to your feedback!
+We hope you enjoy reading TDE Volume 5 and look forward to your feedback!

 Regine Allgayer-Kaufmann & Gerd Grupe